tor-wei/coaching14/README.md

 # coaching14
 Group activity to familiarize with git

-Insertion of Line 4 by wong
+Insertion of Line 4 by wong (amended by Calvin)
 # Testing
 # Code Contributors
 - Calvin